abcdesktopio/docs/opsdocs/docs/architecture/overview.md

 `pyos` is the core abcdesktop service act as a control plane.
 Pyos is a stateless services, Pyos's roles are :

 - Authenticate user on authenticate providers
   - OpenID Provider
   - LDAP and LDAPS
   - Active Directory
   - Anonymous (no auth)
 - Create/Read/Update/Delete user's Pod in Kubernetes
 - Create/Read/Update/Delete user's applications as `ephemeral container` or as `pod`

 > When a new user is authenticated, a dedicated user pod is created.
 > When the user starts an application (like LibreOffice for example) a dedicated container is created.
 It can be a `pod` or an `ephemeral container`

+pyos needs `rbac.authorization.k8s.io` roles to `CRUD` the namespaced resources :
+- 'pods', 'pods/exec', 'pods/ephemeralcontainers', 'pods/log'
+- 'events'
+- 'secrets'
+- 'configmaps'
+- 'persistentvolumeclaims'

+pyos runs as a `ServiceAccount` named pyos-serviceaccount, with `pyos-role.
+Optionaly, you can also add pyos to `CRUD` resources ['persistentvolumes'], in paricular cases. `persistentvolumes` are not namepspaced.

+The `Role, `RoleBinding` and `ServiceAccount` are embeded in the abcdesktop.yaml file.

 ### router